littlebotgames/littlebotgames.github.io/_posts/2021-01-09-littlebotgames_intro.markdown

 The beginning of a website.

-I am working on a little game, about a robot.
+We are working on a little game, currently called **Little1**, but that'll probably change.

+It's about a robot.

 Follow on social media for updates -

 [Twitter](https://twitter.com/LittleBotGames)